Google Ads strategy for profitable SME growth

 Google’s advanced AI models Veo (video) and Imagen (images) are now directly available in Google Ads.
 This means advertisers can:

-Add interactive video elements to YouTube Shorts Ads
+- Interactive video elements added to YouTube Shorts Ads

-These developments align seamlessly with trends in AI marketing and the broader application of AI in online marketing.
+These developments connect seamlessly with trends in AI marketing and the broader application of AI in online marketing.

-“At the Google Marketing Live event, a notable update was the conversational experience in Google Ads.
-As a digital marketing expert, I believe this could revolutionize how we engage customers and improve productivity.”
+“At the Google Marketing Live event a notable update was the conversational experience in Google Ads.
+As a digital marketing expert I believe this can mean a revolution in the way we engage customers and improve productivity.”

 Merchant Center revolution for e-commerce

 For Shopify webshops and other e-commerce platforms, Google offers significant updates.
-These integrate perfectly with Shopify marketing strategies and conversion optimization for webshops.
+These integrate perfectly with Shopify marketing strategies and conversion optimisation for webshops.

 A/B testing in Merchant Center

-Companies can now directly test different product titles, images, and descriptions within Merchant Center.
-This offers a direct way to optimize product presentations without external tools.
+Companies can now directly test different product titles, images and descriptions within Merchant Center.
+This offers a direct way to optimise product presentations without external tools.

 New possibilities: